 Some organizations are turning to third-party standards to prove that they’re doing more than lip service.
 The Global BioRisk Advisory Council (GBAC), a division of the International Sanitary Supply Association trade, offers an accreditation that certifies organizations’ commitment to health and wellness in their facilities.
 By achieving the GBAC STAR Facility Accreditation, hotels demonstrate to their clients that they clean their spaces according to extremely high standards.

 Data Becomes Key To Sales

 The key to securing travelers’ stays will be in offering proof of cleaning performance.
 Ultimately, the only real assurance hotels can offer is in data that demonstrates that training and best practices lead to results.

-Equally central to the hotel industry’s messaging is that robotic solutions can provide a visible reminder that cleaning is happening constantly, while reducing person-to-person contact.
+Equally central to the hotel industry’s messaging is that robotic solutions can provide a visible reminder that cleaning is happening constantly.

-The hospitality industry is embracing messaging around clean, but to remain competitive in the long-term additional steps will become necessary.
-Hotels and other lodging facilities will need to make significant changes to their processes to keep travelers safe and reservations up.
+The hospitality industry is embracing messaging around clean, but to remain competitive in the long-term, additional steps will become necessary.
+Hotels and other lodging facilities will need to make significant changes to their processes to maintain traveler confidence and keep reservations up.